yassirlaaouissi/yassirlaaouissi.github.io/_posts/2024-08-05-fighting-for-peace-is-like-screwing-for-virginity.md

 category: Opinion
 ---

-# Fighting for peace is like screwing for virginity

 Hello strangers, friends, and outer-worldly creatures,

 Today is the day a new blog will see the internet via my website.
 I think this is a consistent trend of thoughts/stances that I keep repeating over time to people due to the same overarching topics being discussed.